 This manual covers the installation of Docker for the Ubuntu 18.04 distribution.
 The procedure will be very similar for later versions of Ubuntu and even for any Debian-based distribution.
 However, the steps detailed below will not work for distributions such as Red Hat, Fedora, CentOS, etc.

 All commands in this manual assume that they are executed with root permissions.
 Depending on the configuration of each system, it may be necessary to precede them with "sudo".

-First we will proceed to install the repositories as well as the necessary dependencies.
+First, we will proceed to install the repositories, as well as the necessary dependencies.

-1. We update the list of packages
+1. Update the package list

 apt-get install apt-transport-https ca-certificates curl software-properties-common